Chapter 9: Teams and Groups

 –Andrew Carnegie

-We all have be a part of various teams and groups throughout our lives.
+We all have been a part of various teams and groups throughout our lives.
 Perhaps we have been a member of a sports team, a family, a school project, or a club or organization.
 As members of these groups, we learned what it meant to be an insider and what was important to that group.
-This socialization either drew us closer to or further away from the group.
+This socialization process either drew us closer or pushed us further away from the group.
 Organizational socialization as well as the lifecycle of working groups is the focus of this chapter.
-In addition, you will learn about various types of roles one might fill in a group and how the behaviors associated with that role can contribute or detract from meeting shared goals.
+In addition, you will learn about various types of roles one might fill in a group and how the behaviors associated with that role can contribute to or detract from meeting shared goals.

 Learning Objectives